 The 2016 Tiger team captured the program’s 18th SCAC Championship and earned the conference’s automatic bid to the NCAA event.
 The Tigers completed the campaign with a 27-8 record and a #16 ranking by the AVCA.
 Coach Jenkins was elected by her peers as the SCAC Co-Coach of the Year, marking the 13th time she garnered the league’s top accolade.

-Coach Jenkins was elected the American Volleyball Coaches Association (AVCA) Division III Coach of the Year in 1999, after leading the Tigers to the NCAA Championship match.
-She has been selected as the AVCA South Region Coach of the Year seven times.
+She was voted the AVCA Division III Coach of the Year in 1999, after leading the Tigers to the NCAA Championship match.
+Coach Jenkins has also been selected as the AVCA South Region Coach of the Year seven times.